revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

 ---

-4.Write a python program to find the largest and smallest numbers in an array?
+4.Write a python program to find the largest and smallest numbers in an array.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)